 - Check Out Online Ratings If you’re living in an apartment building, it’s important to check out current and former tenant’s reviews of the building.
 After all, who knows what a place is like better than the people who’ve lived there?
 Of course, be sure to take reviews with a grain of salt.
 When you have hundreds of people coming and going from your building, there’s always going to be one or two sour apples in the bunch.
 But the same goes for one or two positive reviews as well.
 You should pay attention to buildings that garner overwhelmingly positive or negative reviews.

-- Utilize Google Street View Getting a street view of your place can give you a good idea of what your new building will look like from the curb and your surrounding neighborhood looks like.
+- Utilize Google Street View Renting an apartment sight unseen also means diving into a neighborhood you’ve probably never been in.
+But getting a street view of your place can give you a good idea of what your new building will look like from the curb and your surrounding area looks like.
 Seeing a place that looks run down and is standing next to boarded up buildings and grungy streets is usually a good sign to stay away.
-Though you can’t always judge a book by its cover, you’ll have to be a little more judgmental.
+Although you can’t always judge a book by its cover, you’ll have to be a little more judgmental.
 Unfortunately, there’s no way to really get to know the place better, so first impressions definitely count when trying to rent an apartment remotely.

 - Research the Neighborhood It’s important to get a feel what kind of neighborhood you’re going to be living in.
 Hit your city’s local neighborhood associations, forums discussing city neighborhoods, or ABODO (that’s right, we offer neighborhood guides).
 Checking crime stats can also be a good idea.
-No one wants to end up getting robbed.
 Once you know the quality of the neighborhood, you can get a feel for what kind of street your apartment or home is on.
 Is it a busy thoroughfare or a quiet side street?
-Are there some of your favorite hot spots nearby?
-What bothers you and what doesn’t is entirely subjective, but choose wisely.
+Are there some interesting hot spots nearby?
+What bothers you and what doesn’t is entirely subjective, but choose carefully.

 - Get the Inside Scoop If you’re relocating to attend school or get a job in a new place, you already have more connections than you may know.
 Ask the University’s off-campus housing director or HR at your new job for neighborhood info.
 Most of the time they will be happy to help you.
 You can even take it a step further.
 If you have any friends in the area, see if you can recruit them as a scout to go take a look at prospective apartments.
 You can always ask them to do this for a small amount of money.

 - Consider Getting a Shorter Lease Desperate for last-minute housing?
 Have reservations about this whole renting-without-seeing process?
-Ask your potential landlord if you can get a shorter lease and talk about signing a longer one once you’ve lived at the place for a month or two.
-After all, living in a dump for a few months and finding a better place is better than being stuck in a hovel for a whole year.
+Ask your potential landlord if you can get a shorter lease and talk about signing a longer one after you’ve lived at the place for a month or two.
+After all, living in a dump for a few months and finding a better place is better than being stuck somewhere you dislike for a whole year.